Español English

 Prune in late fall to control growth.

-If there is excess watering, they can be attacked by fungi; if they suffer from drought they can be attacked by mealybugs and mites.
+If there is excess watering, Parthenocissus inserta can be attacked by fungi; if it suffers from drought it can be attacked by mealybugs and mites.

 Images of the climbing plant Parthenocissus inserta or False Virginia creeper